10 Fun summer school activities students will enjoy

 4. Set a summer vocabulary goal

-5. Set a summer math fact goal
+5. Set a summer goal by incorporating math games

 Just like the above vocabulary challenge, set up a summer math facts competition.
 See who can come back to school in the fall knowing the most addition, subtraction, multiplication, or division facts.
 Our math fact hip-hop songs will make it easy to win!